 The growing season doesn’t have to the defined by frost dates.
-There are plenty of garden crops that prefer colder weather and can get you ahead of the game in the vegetable garden.
+There are plenty of garden crops that prefer cooler weather and can get you ahead of the game in the spring vegetable garden.

 The majority of these garden vegetables are quick growing and they’ll be ready to harvest before it’s time to put in your heat-loving veggies like peppers and eggplant.